lgarron/publish-playlist/README.md

 Sometimes you just need a playlist to be available from online, but don't want to keep all your songs in Dropbox all the time.
 (Or maybe you need it as a stream.)

-This script adds songs from a playlist to your Dropbox folder and gives you an [.m3u](http://en.wikipedia.org/wiki/M3U) URL that can be loaded in many music players, including iTunes, VLC, and mobile Safari.
+This script adds songs from a playlist to your Dropbox folder and gives you a [.m3u](http://en.wikipedia.org/wiki/M3U) URL that can be loaded in many music players, including iTunes, VLC, and mobile Safari.

-Since this script uses symlinks, it also takes up almost no additional lcal disk space, just Dropbox space for songs that need to be synced.
+Since this script uses symlinks, it also takes up almost no additional local disk space, just Dropbox space for songs that need to be synced.

 ## Sample Installation